BobJones13579/fantasy-dashboard/docs/3-Development/quick-start-guide.md

 # Quick Start Guide

+## TLDR

+Step-by-step guide to get started with development of the Fantasy Football Companion App, covering prerequisites, setup, and initial development steps.

 ## Purpose

 This document provides a step-by-step guide to get started with development of the Fantasy Football Companion App.